beele/homebridge-unifi-protect-camera-motion/README.md

 # Plugin development:
 - Checkout the git repo
 - Run `npm install` in the project root folder
-- Adjust the dummy config under `resources/test-config/config.json`
+- Create a dummy config.json file under `resources/test-config/`
 - use `npm run watch` to automatically watch for changes and restart Homebridge if needed, you can also add a remote debugger on port 4444 to debug the code.
 - use `npm run homebridge` to start a Homebridge instance that points to the local config that does not auto-reload when changes are saved.